 Increasing Health Behavior Change

-Elizabeth Amy Janke, PhD, and C. Alix Timko, PhD, are assistant professors of behavioral and social sciences at University of the Sciences, as well as health psychologists.
+Elizabeth Amy Janke, PhD, an assistant professor of behavioral and social sciences at University of the Sciences, and former faculty member C. Alix Timko, PhD, are health psychologists.
 Both are working with individuals around weight related behavior change.
 Their work is vital, since the conditions they are investigating cause expensive health crises.

 They conduct research on weight regulation and dysregulated eating.
 Dr. Janke focuses on obesity and pain, while Dr. Timko’s research focuses on eating disorders, specifically anorexia nervosa, in adolescents.